EpicArtz08999/SpecialGround/README.md

 - /spg pos1 » Set the Ground pos1
 - /spg pos2 » Set the Ground pos2
 - /spg create <name> » Create a Ground
-- /spg remove <name> » Romove a Ground
+- /spg remove <name> » Remove a Ground
 - /spg edit <addcommand|more edits soon> » Edit the Ground

+Note: Ground Positions activating on Your Position